snowdropquantum/tangled-adjudicate/README.md

 ## Setup

-Maybe

-python setup.py install
-or
-pip install .

-will work?
-Need to check it out!

-If not, create an empty conda environment with Python 3.10, pip install dwave-ocean-sdk matplotlib, open a terminal and do the following to set up the D-Wave stuff (you need a Leap account first for this to work, so get one!):
+Create an empty conda environment with Python 3.10, pip install dwave-ocean-sdk matplotlib, open a terminal and do the following to set up the D-Wave stuff (you need a Leap account first for this to work, so get one!):

-dwave auth login
+`dwave auth login`
-dwave setup --auth
+`dwave setup --auth`
-dwave config create --auto-token
+`dwave config create --auto-token`

 The full D-Wave setup instructions are [here](https://docs.ocean.dwavesys.com/en/stable/docs_cli.html).